It is possible to prepare for the unexpected! Knowing what to do before a liveblog can help you to get a new event up and running in minutes.

 For live blogging, a chronological display helps your audience to follow the flow of information and easily identify the most current information.

-Engage offers a variety of publishing options:
+Live offers a variety of publishing options:

 Need help from our awesome Implementation Team?
 Speak to your Customer Success Manager for more information about publishing options.